sb-ml-py/SlideOrganizer/README.md

-# SlideboxSuite
+# SlideOrganizer
-A self-contained group of progams to allow storage, organization, and viewing of digital slides
+A simple python program to interface with an SQLite database for the purpose of organizing digital slides.